smari/wasa2il/README.md

 If you have `docker-compose` installed you should only need these 1-2 commands:

-1. Create your personal .env file
+1. Create your personal .env file so you can easily override some ENV vars like language etc.
   `cp env.example .env`

 2. Start web + db containers: